peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 Run multithreaded H2H RDMA benchmark
 -------------------------------------

-You can multithread an OFED perftest by running it simultaneously on each NIC in the server.
-Use ``taskset`` to select a CPU core on the same NUMA domain as the NICs.
-Although testing the XGMI/Infinity Fabric link between CPUs is not a goal at this point, it's an option if preferred.
+To perform a multithreaded RDMA benchmark using the OFED perftest, run it concurrently on each NIC in the server.
+Use the ``taskset`` command to assign a CPU core within the same NUMA domain as the NICs.
+While testing the XGMI/Infinity Fabric link between CPUs is not required at this stage, it can be an optional test if desired.

 Run extended multithreaded H2H RDMA benchmark
 ---------------------------------------------

-Run the previous test, but this time loop it and run it for a minimum of 8 hours.
-The goal is to stress the IO network on the fabric over a long period of time.
+Repeat the multithreaded RDMA benchmark, but loop the test and run it continuously for at least 8 hours.
+This extended test is designed to stress the I/O network fabric over a prolonged period to assess stability and performance under sustained load.

 Run device-based (GPU) OFED performance tests
 =============================================

-Once H2H performance is verified, you can run the Device to Device (D2D) OFED perftests that include GPU traffic.
+After confirming Host-to-Host (H2H) performance, proceed to run Device-to-Device (D2D) OFED perftests, which include GPU traffic.
+This will evaluate RDMA performance between GPUs.

 Run D2D RDMA benchmark
 -----------------------

-Use this example to run an OFED perftest between GPUs in pairs (GPU0 to GPU1, GPU2 to GPU3, and so on).
+To run a D2D RDMA benchmark, use the following example setup to test GPU pairs--for example, GPU0 to GPU1, GPU2 to GPU3.

 .. note::